azlanajju/embed-club/README.md

 - First prize in the National Level Robotics Competition, 2022
 - Best Embedded Project Award at the State-level Technical Symposium, 2021
-- Published research paper on "IoT-based Smart Agriculture System" in International Journal of Embedded Systems, 2020

 ## Embadthon Registration